[ PDF version ]

 Special Operations in Medical Research: in Brief

-The Vile, Unspeakable Crimes of British Post-war Science and Medicine
+The Surgical Abuse of Children within British Post-war Science and Medicine

 MRI Head sagittal section (detail)